 The use of pressurised liquid only sewers (Prelos™), which convey primary treated liquid from on-lot Prelos processor tanks to AdvanTex® wastewater treatment plants, provide key benefits to developers, councils and homeowners.

-Our flagship solution for community wastewater treatment is in Queenstown’s iconic Jack’s Point, which at the time of its conception in 2002 was set to become the largest planned residential community in New Zealand, with resource consent allowing for 1,400 homes.
+Our flagship project for community wastewater treatment is in Queenstown’s iconic Jack’s Point, which at the time of its conception in 2002 was set to become the largest planned residential community in New Zealand, with resource consent allowing for 1,400 homes.

 The simple modular design makes for fast installation with minimal disruption, easy retrofit for sites with existing septic tanks, and the flexibility to add further treatment units for growing communities and staged developments.